stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (akumar30−stat6250):  Does rename option in merge statement modify the name of actual dataset or only valid for merge statement?
 - Question (yzhu12-stat6250): For example, if we have a data set containing missing variables, how does the SAS combine the data sets horizontally and correctly, which means that the corresponding variables are sorted  and then combined horizontally?
 - Question (meisenbach-stat6250): Why does the column name not also change when we use rename?
 Why does renaming the column name to a space result in the desired column name?
+- Question (rluo-stat6250): If there are some observations that are completely the same, how do combining treat those two data?
+Will the combining just keep one of them or keep all of them?

 [optional: adv_recipe_for_combining_data_horizontally (from Week 6 Overview)]